MrCHB1/UniMIDI-in-Rust/README.md

 -noteSpeed N (can have decimals, must be greater than 0) -blackNotes <true/false>
--experimentalOverlaps (Warning: This will greatly reduce the performance of UniMIDI)
+-experimentalOverlaps (Warning: This will greatly reduce the performance of UniMIDI) -colorPalette N (0, 1, or 2.
+Anything greater than 2 would wrap back to 0.)

 [Audio]
 -playbackSpeed N (can have decimals, must be greater than 0)